Accounts Receivable Software

 Key Takeaways:

-• Bad debt is an accounting write-off of unpaid invoices.
+• Bad debt expense is an accounting write-off of unpaid invoices.
 It’s an assumption that these invoices will never get paid, and falls under the operational costs of running a business.

 • It’s important to calculate your bad debt because it endangers your liquidity.
 Ultimately, if too many clients don’t pay, it jeopardizes your business.